TakumiOtagaki/PseudoknotVisualizer/README.md

 Now, you can use our extension easily.
 After this step, the PseudoknotVisualizer extention will be automatically loaded when PyMOL starts.

+## Error cased by RNAView installation
+When you are installing PseudknotVisualizer in a directory with a long path (longer than 60 char), you need to edit the line46 in RNAView/src/fpair_subs.c.
+Please read the issues: [Buffer Overflow in get_reference_pdb() Caused by Insufficient Buffer Size ](https://github.com/rcsb/RNAView/issues/11)

+To avoid this error, we recommend that you should install PseudoknotVisualizer in your home directory.

 # How to use